angrybacon/doomsday-wiki/markdown/articles/2020/03/22/DDFAQs.md

 I would expect a modern DDFT list to run the default 8 of Ponder x Brainstorm and anywhere between 2 and 4 copies of Preordain.
 I would also not be surprised to expect maybe 0-2 Street Wraith.
 If Astrolabe is to be run, it would likely take the Preordain slot as the deck needs room for its fast mana.
+As a general rule of thumb, the less preordain you have, the fast you intend the deck to be.

 **DDEFT